Centralized vs. Decentralized Crypto Exchanges

 A decentralized exchange is a platform that enables individuals to manage their own funds fully.
 In addition, there are no intermediaries in such a type of exchange.

-For example, a user wants to trade a cryptocurrency that runs on the Ethereum blockchain.
-First, they need to find an Ethereum-based DEX, such as Uniswap.
-There is a wide choice of trading pairs on such platforms.
 A user should then connect their personal wallet to the exchange and place an order.
 The DEX will execute the order using AMM (automation market maker) funds, and the user’s trade will be completed.
 The tokens will go directly into the user's personal wallet without the need for deposits or withdrawals.

 Use cases of decentralized exchanges